rmorsomme/Sudoku-Solver/RMD.md

 `grid`
 ------

-`grid` is a numerical matrix representing the sudoku grid.
-Its rows and columns correspond to the rows and columns of the sudoku grid.
-The entries of `grid` indicate the value of the corresponding cell in the sudoku.
+The numerical matrix `grid` represents the sudoku grid.
+Its rows and columns correspond to the rows and columns of the sudoku grid, and its entries indicate the value of the corresponding cell.
 Empty cells are represented with a `0`.
 The function `create_grid()` helps us create the object `grid` from an existing sudoku grid in a simple way.

 ``` r
 # Empty sudoku grid